stoplightio/docs/articles/enterprise/components/gitlab.md

 EOF
 ```

-> Make sure that the repository credentials are set before issuing the `cat` command
+> Make sure that the repository credentials are set before issuing the `cat` command above.

 Once the repository is configured properly, you can install the GitLab component using the command: